verilator/verilator/docs/guide/warnings.rst

    :code:`default: ;` so that any design assumption violations will be discovered in simulation.

+   Unique case statements that select on an enumerated variable, where all of the enumerated values are covered by case items, are considered complete even if illegal non-enumerated values are not covered by the case statement.
+To check that illegal values are not hit, use :vlopt:`--assert` (see IEEE 1800-2017 12.5.3).

    Ignoring this warning will only suppress the lint check, it will simulate correctly.